 Perhaps the most important difference between no medical life insurance and standard life insurance is that you will most likely be limited to lower coverage amounts.
 The higher the coverage amount, the greater the risk the insurance company takes on.
 The more risk they take on, the more protection they need in order to issue you a policy.
 So, how much coverage might you be able to purchase without having to go through with a physical?

-Another significant difference between life insurance with no medical exam and standard life insurance policies with an exam is that you will not be able to purchase whole life insurance.
-You will be limited to term life insurance.
+Another significant difference between life insurance with no medical exam and standard life insurance policies with an exam is that you may not be able to purchase whole life insurance with some companies.
+You will be limited to term life insurance

 What is term life insurance with no medical exam?
 Simply put, it is insurance coverage that you purchase for a specific period of time.
 If you do not use your coverage during that period, then you lose it at the end, and must purchase another period of coverage.
 In contrast, whole life insurance, which is generally only available with a full medical exam, covers you for your entire life without the need to renew your policy from time to time.

 Which is better?
 Actually, neither outranks the other.
-They are different insurance products developed for specific needs and requirements.
+They are different insurance products developed for specific needs and requirements.5

 While no exam life insurance might only be available as a term policy, and may have slightly lower coverage amounts, you’ll find that these policies do offer exactly the same peace of mind and sense of security that you’ll find with life insurance policies that mandate a physical exam.